To answer this question, we turn to Bart Viaene, a physician who has played a major role in the development of the Belgian health system:

 With the Andaman7 application, patients get a copy of their data and can manually enter any other data, in comparison to patient portals which only allow patients to view their data, rather than enabling patients to record the medical data they wish to keep.

-One of the advantages of Andaman7 is that patients can safely share their medical record with their doctor or a spouse, family member, etc. (the data is only stored locally on their device).
+One of the advantages of Andaman7 is that patients can safely share their medical records with their doctor or a spouse, family member, etc. (the data is only stored locally on their device).

 Those who try to monopolize this information, disregarding their patients, risk losing those patients by preferring unlimited treatment to prevention, which is neither in the interest of patients, nor of society, but only their own pockets..."